EdiedRamos/translate/README.md

 Basic translation app, made for practicing.

-This project is part of [devChallenges.io](https://devchallenges.io/) so if you need project ideas for practicing, you cant check it out.
+This project is part of [devChallenges.io](https://devchallenges.io/) so if you need project ideas for practicing, you can check it out.